Was this article helpful?

 Let's now move ahead and discuss the scenarios and how to use this utility.

-This is the scenario where you want to publish the unpublished entries or the draft entries on a particular environment.
+In this scenario, you want to publish unpublished or draft entries on a particular environment.

 publish_unpublished_env: {